ptukovar/Haskell---homework-2/README.md

 # Crossword Answers
 Lets define a data types representing a deck of Poker cards.
 In Poker, a player gets 5 cards into the hand.
 Dealt hands are classified into several categories.
 These categories are important to define who is the winner.
-Rules for each category cen be found [a Here](https://en.wikipedia.org/wiki/Poker)
+Rules for each category cen be found [Here](https://en.wikipedia.org/wiki/Poker)

 - TIP: Use the function `words` to split lines into sequence of words.
 ```haskell